 - The school gates are open from: 8:15am.
 The school day starts at 8.30am (secondary) and 8.45am (primary).
 All pupils should be in their classroom at this time.
-The school day ends at 3:15pm (primary) and 3.30pm (secondary, with the exception of Friday at 2.00pm). - The first (morning) registration session starts at 8.30am/8.45am (as above).
-Pupils will receive a late mark if they are not in their designated classroom by 8.35am.
-The register closes at 8.50am.
+The school day ends at 3:15pm (primary) and 3.30pm (secondary, with the exception of Friday at 2.00pm for Secondary only). - The first (morning) registration session starts at 8.30am/8.45am (as above).
+Pupils will receive a late mark if they are not in their designated classroom by 8.35am (secondary) and 8.50am primary.
+The register closes at 8.50am (secondary) and 9.00am (primary).
 Pupils will receive a mark of absence if they do not attend before this time.
-Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark. - Pupils arriving late to school should report to the main school entrance and sign in via reception. - The second (afternoon) registration session starts at 13:40pm. - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from a member of the senior leadership team (the Deputy or Headteacher where possible). - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
+Attendance after the register closes will receive a mark to show that the pupil is on site, (U) but will count as an absent mark for the morning session. - Pupils arriving late to school should report to the main school entrance and sign in via reception. - The second (afternoon) registration is taken in the last period (after lunch for primary and last period of teaching for secondary). - If a pupil needs to leave school during the day, they must sign out at the main reception with a parent once authorisation has been given from a member of the senior leadership team (the Deputy or Headteacher where possible). - Pupils educated off-site are monitored daily for their attendance at the off-site/alternative provision.
 Staff work closely with the staff at the off-site provision, the pupil, and their parents to support the pupil to maintain good attendance, ensure safeguarding processes are in place and to ensure the child remains connected to the school.